 Natalie Ginsberg, the director of policy and advocacy at the Multidisciplinary Association for Psychedelic Studies, explains it to me in meme form over the phone before texting me an image: a withered man walking through a tunnel, looking sad and dejected.
 “I should sit with more medicine,” he thinks.
 A great dark shadow is crawling behind him with a pained look on its face, begging, “Bro, fucking integrate me.”
 The point: Taking psychedelic medicine may be the exciting or thrilling part, but actually putting that learning into practice on a day-to-day basis isn’t always easy.

 Using psychedelics to deal with traumatic experiences, whether the death of a loved one or the anxieties of parenting — or even to get in touch with a deeper sense of self — isn’t new.
 But access to both formal and informal networks that guide people in their use and thus help them disinvest from the traditional pharmaceutical industry is growing.
-The Philadelphia Psychedelic Society currently has a wait list in the hundreds of people eager to be led on a psychedelic trip by a trained facilitator.
+The Philadelphia Psychedelic Society helps people eager to be led on a psychedelic trip by a trained facilitator.

 At the same time, those in the movement are aware that the treatments are less accessible to those in the region who might need them most.
 “Black, Indigenous, people of color, LGBTQIA-plus people, those who are neurodiverse — we all experience higher rates of mental illness yet have lower access to care,” says Aubrey Howard, BIPOC protocol coordinator at SoundMind, which seeks to make these therapies more available to traditionally marginalized communities.
 “There is definitely a barrier to entry for people of color when talking about wellness or holistic medicine or psychedelic medicine.”
 In other words, according to Natalie Ginsberg: “It’s generally much safer for white folks to speak publicly about drugs and drug use.”
 (Not to mention to use.
 People of color are still criminalized more often for drug use, and by extension, trust levels around these supposedly wonderful natural, still largely illegal medicines are low in marginalized communities.)